Student Bodies in Manipal

 Club Email: email@example.com

 Most recently a team from LUG won the AngelHack Hackathon and is currently in the process of presenting its product.
-LUG boasts an impressive alumni, where most recently a student of the group was recruited by Apple Inc.
+LUG boasts an impressive alumni base, including a student of the group who was recruited by Apple Inc.

 Association for Computing Machinery (ACM)